 This year, FemInEM launched FemInEM Forward; our initiative to support individuals and organizations who are making the world better.
 The FemInEM community at large has the power and privilege to expand our reach and voice, and to highlight those voices who are moving us forward.
 The FIX19 International Attendee Scholarship is one our our FemInEM Forward initiatives.
 The FIX19 International Attendee Scholarship was created to support women from low and middle income countries to attend FIX19.
 We were overwhelmed to receive over 70 applications, with applicants representing almost 20 different countries: India, Myanmar, Uganda, Kenya, Tanzania, Pakistan, Ghana, Egypt, Rwanda, Ethiopia, Sri Lanka, Nigeria, Mozambique, Honduras, Zambia, Liberia, Bangladesh, Brazil, and Nepal.
 Women from all over the world submitted their written experiences with gender inequity.
 And what we were reminded is that gender inequity in medicine is pervasive.
 It is essential that we understand the experiences of all women in order to expand the solutions and build a global community.
 With FemInEM Forward, we hope to highlight stories from women everywhere.

-Over the next 6 weeks, we will be highlighting blog posts from some of theses incredible applicants.
+Over the next several weeks, we will be highlighting blog posts from some of theses incredible applicants.

 The blog post below is by the amazing Dr. Prithsvishree Ravindra.
 She received the FIX19 International Travel Award and will be attending #FIX20.
 Dr. Ravindra was supported by EMJ and RCEM to attend FIX20.
 Thank you to EM:RAP GO, Abbott Fund, and RCEM/EMJ for their support and partnership in supporting gender equity around the world.